Caring For Clients Since 1958

 Disability Lawyers in New York And New Jersey Can Make a Difference

-Whether you are applying or appealing a denial for short-term or long-term ERISA disability insurance, our disability lawyers will:
+Whether you are first applying or appealing a denial of long-term ERISA disability insurance, our disability lawyers will:

 • Obtain and review your medical and employment records to determine the date of your disability and last day of work.